 Nipple vasospasm is a narrowing of blood vessels in the nipple.
 It can be triggered by a baby breastfeeding in a shallow latch and can cause burning, stabbing or itching pain in the nipples after a breastfeed.
 Nipple vasospasm can also be associated with Raynaud’s phenomenon and can also cause Mammary Constriction Syndrome or deep breast pain.
-Treatment involves improving a baby’s latch and positioning at the breast, and avoiding the triggers of nipple vasospasm and some medications may help.
+Treatment involves improving a baby’s latch and positioning at the breast, and avoiding the triggers of nipple vasospasm.
+Some medications and natural remedies may help symptoms.